izzarzn/Swap-Flash/README.md

 Other DEXes, in particular those using the 0x protocol use a classic orderbook and rely on makers and takers for determining an asset’s price;

 ## Flash Loan
-Flash Alfred can take advantage of flash loans in order to do arbitrage trading using only borrowed funds!
+Bot can take advantage of flash loans in order to do arbitrage trading using only borrowed funds!

 Not only you are not at risk of losing all of your capital if prices are very volatile, but also because as mentioned before, the money isn’t even yours;